C2FO/fast-csv/README.md

 **`createWriteStream(options)` or `.format(options)`**

-This is the lowest level of the write methods, it creates a stream that can be used to create a csv of unknown size and pipe to an output csv.
+This is the lowest level of the write methods, it creates a stream that can be used to create a CSV of unknown size and pipe to an output CSV.

 ```javascript
 var csvStream = csv.createWriteStream({headers: true}),